England Football Online

 (vs. Wales 1881); Charlie & Arthur Bambridge2 (vs. Wales 1883 and vs. Ireland 1884); Arthur & Harry Cursham2

-Also Bobby and Jackie Charlton, Bertie and Rex Corbett, Frank and Fred Forman, Gary and Phil Neville, Frank and Reg Osbourne, Jack and Sep Smith, Clem and George Stephenson,
+Also Bobby and Jackie Charlton, Bertie and Rex Corbett, Gary and Phil Neville, Frank and Reg Osbourne, Jack and Sep Smith, Clem and George Stephenson,

 Family Cousins